 The key to this team is the Karlsson pairing, but a defenseman isn't a player you counter directly but instead counter the forwards he needs to work with.
-Likely the decisive engagement for MTL is getting Plekanec out against Turris's line and pinning them in their own end.
+Likely the decisive engagement for Montreal is getting Plekanec out against Turris' line and pinning them in their own end.
 Montreal is in a good position to reduce Ottawa's best forwards to ineffectiveness as they have no-one to match Plekanec's unit 5 on 5.
 Otherwise, the Habs can likely trust their bottom 3 lines to fight their own local battles against Ottawa's bottom 3.
-Montreal doesn't have last change so best use of Galchenyuk's line is either in rotation after the top 2 lines have played Ottawa's best or taking offensive zone draws against whoever Ottawa.
-Their shouldn't be anything fancy to Montreal's defensemen usage, the Sens don't have a singularly dominant line and Montreal doesn't have the last change to specifically tailor their usage.
+Montreal doesn't have last change so best use of Galchenyuk's line is either in rotation after the top 2 lines have played Ottawa's best or taking offensive zone draws against whoever Ottawa sends out.
+There shouldn't be anything fancy to Montreal's defense usage, the Sens don't have a singularly dominant line and Montreal doesn't have the last change to specifically tailor their usage.

 The Senators have been a very strong possession team out of the gate and were above average the year before.
 Even without Spezza this should be a pretty close affair 5 on 5.
 On special teams, I'd take the Habs PP over the Sens but I'm not sure how good the Senator's PK should be considered.